Security Basics for Cannabis Dispensaries

 And don’t forget about high-quality fire alarms, too.
 It would be a shame to watch your entire inventory—ahem—go up in smoke.

-Your premise security is the first line of defense for the valuable product and cash you have within it.
+Your premises security is the first line of defense for the valuable product and cash you have within it.

 Cannabis Product Security